catchsamyak/c-twixt/README.md

 # C-TWIXT

 C-TWIXT
-TwixT made using only C (programming language)
+TwixT made using only C (programming language) as part of my Monsoon 2025 Computer Programming course @ IIIT Hyderabad

 HOW TO RUN:
 make sure you are in the directory containing the game files